matrix-org/matrix-spec-proposals/proposals/2625-mark-unread-push-action.md

 complexity, we should either replace it or use a different mechanism for the new behaviour.

-However, the change proposed here seems incremental, and:
+However, the change proposed here is incremental, and:
  * a wholesale redesign would take a lot of time which would be better spent elsewhere.
  * using an alternative mechanism would add complexity overall rather than